 Search the Site

 I used to hate most poetry.
 I found it pretentious, didn’t understand the fuss.
 I was also turned off when we studied poetry in English class.
 After spending what seemed like WEEKS dissecting a one-sentence poem about red wheelbarrows, just the word “poetry” made me want to run screaming out of the room.
 Then my librarian friend, Rand Bellavia, showed me some poems that I actually quite liked and even moved me.
 I started seeking out poetry.
 And after a while, I could even enjoy poems like the one about a red wheelbarrow (see the end of this page for some of my favourites).
-I try to read at least one poem a day, either from Poets.org, from one of Garrison Keillor’s GOOD POEMS collections or The Writer’s Almanac.
+I try to read at least one poem a day, either from Poets.org, the League Of Canadian Poets, from one of Garrison Keillor’s GOOD POEMS collections or The Writer’s Almanac.

 I also started writing poems.
 I try to write a poem every day for my private journal; most of these will remain private, written just for me.